 He held a clerkship with Judge I. Raymond Kermer, followed by two years working as the in-house counsel for the Pennsylvania Manufacturers Association Insurance Company, giving him great insight into the thought processes of insurance companies.
 He established Larry Pitt & Associates in 1981, focusing on the practice of workers’ compensation litigation, Social Security Disability claims, Pennsylvania personal injury law, and immigration and naturalization, thus keeping in line with his “workers’ rights” outlook.

-Larry Pitt not only believes in the rights of the client but also providing a client-focused atmosphere.
-Larry Pitt & Associates fully believes in following through from the moment of a client’s inquiry to filing in Harrisburg to appeals court and any long-term follow-up that is needed.
+Larry Pitt not only believes in the rights of the client but also in providing a client-focused atmosphere.
+Larry Pitt & Associates fully believes in following through from the moment of a client’s inquiry, to filing a claim, to appeals court and any long-term follow-up that is needed.

-Mr. Pitt is also a member of the Employment Law Section, American Bar, Pennsylvania Bar and Philadelphia Bar Associations.
+Mr. Pitt is also a member of the Employment Law Section, American Bar, Pennsylvania Bar and Philadelphia Bar Association.

 In 2014, Mr. Pitt received the Ambassador of Hope Award from the AFL-CIO City Of Hope Hospital and was made a member of The Workers’ Injury Law & Advocacy Group’s Nations Top 100 Injured Workers’ Attorney program.
 In 2013 Mr. Pitt was awarded Man of the Year award from Bnai Zion foundation.